Yankees slug 3 HRs off Kershaw to beat Dodgers 5-1

 The series ended quietly after plenty of drama in the first two games.

-The Yankees hit five homers — including a grand slam by Gregorius — to win the opener 10-2 Friday.
+The Yankees hit five homers — including a grand slam by Gregorius — to win the opener 10-2 behind James Paxton on Friday.

-The Dodgers rebounded with a 2-1 victory Saturday after closer Kenley Jansen escaped a bases-loaded jam with consecutive strikeouts to end the game.
+The Dodgers rebounded with a 2-1 victory against CC Sabathia on Saturday after closer Kenley Jansen escaped a bases-loaded jam with consecutive strikeouts to end the game.

+“People have been saying that our bullpen is our strength,” Germán said through a translator, “but our starters know that they have to bear down and focus.
+We did an amazing job in this series.”

 TRAINER’S ROOM

-Yankees: Gregorius sustained a bruised right shoulder and was to have X-rays at the ballpark later. … LHP Jordan Montgomery, recovering from Tommy John surgery on June 7 last year, began his minor league rehab assignment with two perfect innings and two strikeouts for Class A Tampa. … 1B-DH Edwin Encarnicion (broken right wrist) took the day off after playing soft toss, running and hitting off a tee a day earlier. … Luke Voit (sports hernia) went 3 for 5 with an RBI and played first base in his third rehab game at Triple-A.
+Yankees: Gregorius had X-rays that showed a deep bruise of his right shoulder.
+He’s day to day. … LHP Jordan Montgomery, recovering from Tommy John surgery on June 7 last year, began his minor league rehab assignment with two perfect innings and two strikeouts for Class A Tampa. … 1B-DH Edwin Encarnicion (broken right wrist) took the day off after playing soft toss, running and hitting off a tee a day earlier. … Luke Voit (sports hernia) went 3 for 5 with an RBI and played first base in his third rehab game at Triple-A.

 UP NEXT

-Note: A previous version of this story corrected Germán’s pitching line.